๐Labs API

 API Key: Authenticates you as a valid Molecule API user

-Service Token: Identifies which specific lab/dataroom you have access to
+Service Token: Identifies which specific lab/dataroom you have write access to

 Security Warnings: